What Is Data Classification? Types and Identifiers

 The company has been using BigID for a global initiative to discover and classify sensitive, critical, and personal data across all of their 1,200+ data sources — and for more than 73,000 employees.
 With a unified inventory of their data, the customer has started broader governance initiatives.

-How to Classify Data with BigID
+Enhance Data Classification Capabilities with BigID

 The traditional, pattern-based classification relies on regular expressions and patterns to find exact matches in strings of data.
 BigID has modernized this approach and added security identifiers.
 For instance, organizations can identify security-focused data points like API keys, credentials, tokens, and even common passwords.